Why Native Webflow RSS Feeds Only Show Summaries

 Generating Full-Content RSS Feeds from Webflow

-To generate full-content RSS feeds from Webflow CMS, the feed must include the actual article body stored in the CMS.
+To generate a full-content RSS feed, the feed must include the actual article body stored in your CMS.

 This includes: